-Guelph-Wellington is working to become Canada’s first technology-enabled Circular Food Economy (CFE), reimagining an inclusive food-secure ecosystem that:
+Guelph-Wellington is working to build a regional Circular Food Economy (CFE), reimagining an inclusive food-secure ecosystem that:

 - increases access to affordable, nutritious food by 50%, where “waste” becomes a resource,